sylefeb/Silice/learn-silice/README.md

 [         1] e.o:  0
 ```

 What if we want to register the inputs?
-The we use an instance modifier, changing the instantiation for:
+We can use an instance modifier, changing the instantiation for:
 ```c
 eq e<reginputs>;
 //   ^^^^^^^^^ all inputs are now registered